 - Bring a large pot of lightly salted water to a boil.
 Add pasta and cook for 8 to 10 minutes or a little less than al dente; drain and rinse with cold water.

 - In a large bowl, combine ricotta, Kaltbach cheese, half the mozzarella cheese, egg, Italian seasoning, salt and pepper.
 Spread ¾ of the spaghetti sauce on the bottom of a 9x13 inch baking dish.

 - Spoon the cheese mixture into the cooked shells and place in the baking dish.
 Pour remaining spaghetti sauce over shells and sprinkle with remaining mozzarella cheese.

-- Bake in preheated oven uncovered for 30-35 minutes, until edges are bubbly and shells are slightly set.
+- Bake in preheated oven covered (preferably but not necessary) for 30-35 minutes, until edges are bubbly and shells are slightly set.

 - To make this lower in fat, you can substitute cottage cheese for the ricotta